w3c/wai-tutorials/source/carousels/animations.html.erb.md

 ## Add Play/Stop button

-Provide a button to allow users stop and resume animation.
+Provide a button to allow users to stop and resume animation.
 The example below illustrates how such a button can be marked-up.
 The button label and its function changes, depending on whether the animation is currently running or not.

 {::nomarkdown}
 <%= code_start('','While animation is running') %>